NextronSystems/asgard-manual/administration/agent.rst

 ``.msi`` file, you need to write your own scripts to deploy the agent via your management system of choice.
 We have written an example script in PowerShell, which should work for most of the tools.
-Please see the section :ref:`usage/appendix:Installing ASGARD Agent via Powershell Script` and :ref:`usage/appendix:deploy asgard agents via sccm`.
+Please see the section :ref:`appendix/scripts:installing asgard agent via powershell script` and :ref:`appendix/scripts:deploy asgard agents via sccm`.

 Alternatively, if you want to deploy the ASGARD Agent manually, you can just execute the installer by hand.